Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 = 2.2.12 =
 * To prevent lockouts, it is no longer possible to activate plugin when wp-config.php is not writable.
 In case of loadbalancers, activating ssl without adding the necessary fix in the wp-config would cause a redirect loop which would lock you out of the admin.
-* Moved redirect above the wordpress rewrite rules in the htaccess.
+* Moved redirect above the WordPress rewrite rules in the htaccess file.
 * Added an option to disable the fallback javascript redirection to https.

 = 2.2.11 =